sara-nl/sdrdocs/source/Pages/basic-usage.md

 * **Step 4: Select license**

 	In this step you can select a license for your data.
 Click on "Choose license" and a license selector tool will be open.
-If your data is vompletely open to the public, no license is needed and this step can be skipped.
+If your data is completely open to the public, no license is needed and this step can be skipped.

 	![Alt Image Text](Screenshots/deposit_step4.png)